Faculty/Staff Occupational Health

 Resources:

-• Laboratory exposures: EH&S has a fact sheet regarding Reproductive Hazards in the Laboratory.
+• Laboratory exposures(link is external): EH&S has a fact sheet regarding Reproductive Hazards in the Laboratory.

-• Radiation: EH&S has resources for women who are pregnant or considering becoming pregnant, including a Declaration of Pregnancy form, written resources regarding radiation and pregnancy, and availability for consultation.
+• Radiation(link is external): EH&S has resources for women who are pregnant or considering becoming pregnant, including a Declaration of Pregnancy form, written resources regarding radiation and pregnancy, and availability for consultation.

 Immune Compromised Worker in the Research Setting